Dr Angela Zhang 張湖月

 JSD, The University of Chicago (2011)

-Angela is a four-time recipient of the Concurrence Antitrust Writing Award, which honors the best antitrust papers published in academic journals each year.
-She is frequently invited to speak at antitrust conferences in the United States, Europe, and Asia.
-Her research has attracted media inquiries from The Economist, The New York Times, and Reuters, and she regularly contributes op-eds to the popular press.
+Angela is a four-time recipient of the Concurrence Antitrust Writing Award, which selects the best articles published globally in the field of antitrust law each year.
+Angela frequently speaks at prestigious antitrust conferences in the United States, Europe, and Asia.
+And she regularly contributes commentaries to popular press including Project Syndicate, Nikkei Asia Review and Bloomberg.